 This was our hotel alley: You can see that even in the alley, there are plenty of hostels, small restaurants, laundry services, and nail salons.
+We had laundry done for us by a little business in the alley and found some delicious street food and local dishes being cooked throughout the day.
+It was almost like a little town in the alley.

 We used Grab (their version of Uber) to get around.
-It’s really inexpensive here and we found it to be a better use of our time than navigating public transportation.
+It’s really inexpensive here, and we found it to be a better use of our time than navigating public transportation.

 Key Takeaways on Things to do in Ho Chi Minh with Kids:

-- The Cu Chi Tunnels provide a hands-on history lesson for kids about Vietnam’s past, with opportunities to explore the tunnels and learn about resilience during the war.
+• The Cu Chi Tunnels provide a hands-on history lesson for kids about Vietnam’s past, with opportunities to explore the tunnels and learn about resilience during the war.

 Experience the Ben Thanh Market: Street food and souvenirs

 Ben Thanh Market is a bustling hub of activity and a must-visit for anyone in Ho Chi Minh City.
-This market is not just a place to shop for souvenirs but a paradise for food lovers.
-The market offers a wide variety of street food and food carts, making it an ideal spot for families to savor local culinary delights.
+This market was a short walk from our hotel.
+It is not just a place to shop for souvenirs but a great spot to try a variety of Vietnamese dishes all in one place.
+The food vendors in the market offer a wide variety of street food and meals, making it a convenient spot for families to taste local cuisine.
 Imagine wandering through aisles filled with the aroma of freshly cooked Vietnamese food, from savory pho to crispy spring rolls.
+We enjoyed having a meal here and found the perfect ‘Ho Chi Minh’ magnet for a souvenir.

 Head to Ben Thanh Market to sample the best of Vietnamese food for an experience you won’t forget.